Columbia Pictures Industries, Inc. v. Fung: Background and case history

 Columbia Pictures Industries, Inc., a part of Sony Pictures Entertainment, is one of the leading production companies and distribution studios in the world.
-Gary Fung, is the owner of torrent websites, including isoHunt, a bit torrent search engine, Torrentbox, Podtropolis and ed2k-it.
+Gary Fung, is the owner of torrent websites, including isoHunt, a BitTorrent search engine, Torrentbox, Podtropolis and ed2k-it.
 This case, was originally filed in the Southern District of New York, and transferred, on Fung's motion, to the Central District of California.

 The district court ruled that Fung had committed copyright infringement by allowing inducement of Columbia's copyrighted material over the Bit Torrent peer-to-peer network.
 The court also held that Fung was not entitled to protection from damages liability under any of the safe harbor provisions of the Digital Millennium Copyright Act, 17 U.S.C. § 512(a).
 Furthermore, the court entered a permanent injunction that prohibited Fung from engaging in any activity that would infringe Columbia's copyrighted works.

 Fung appealed, contesting the district court's ruling of copyright infringement as well as his ineligibility for safe harbor protection under the DMCA.
 Citing violations to his right of free speech, Fung argued that the injunction was 'punitive and unduly vague'.